A Trick of the Light

 Snapping her makeup compact closed, she set it back into her bathroom drawer.
 She had packed a duplicate set in her suitcase as well as lipsticks and all her other makeup accessories.
 Taking a deep breath, she checked her hair once more.
 Her long red curls were pulled up and away from her face with a pair of glossy black barrettes so that she could look classy, but yet still remain comfortable on the flight.
 Satisfied, she turned off the light and left her room.

-Levi was dressed handsomely in expensive casual clothing which looked like it would be right at home for traveling to Monaco.
+Levi was dressed handsomely in chic, casual clothing which looked like it would be right at home for traveling to Monaco.
 He also had his brown contacts in place.

 “Ready?” he asked, offering her his free hand while the other one rested on the handle of his rolling suitcase.